J. Frank Hillyard Middle School

 They are positive, helpful, respectful students who make being a Hawk the best thing in the world to be!

-The yearbook staff would love pictures taken by students or parents at school events, such as sporting events or concerts.
+2020-21 The yearbook staff will be selected once school starts, see Mrs. Hinegardner if you are interested.
+Our Yearbook editor is always seeking pictures taken by students or parents at school events, such as sporting events or concerts.

 Email pictures to firstname.lastname@example.org

 - WORLD STRIDES BLOG 2019-- SEE WHAT THE WORLD STRIDES GROUP HAS BEEN UP TO on the 8th Grade World Strides science trip to Florida.
 This is a great opportunity for our 7th graders to see what THEY could be doing, this time next year!
 Links to past World Stride trips are below:

 Seventh Graders can participate in : Basketball, Cross Country, Wrestling, Track, Cheer, Hawks Hangout, Band, Choir and Musical

 Eighth Graders can participate in: Basketball, Cross Country, Wrestling, Track, Volleyball, Cheer, several JV sports at BHS, Hawks Hangout, Band, Choir and Musical

 Students are encouraged to try out for teams in the athletic program.
 All grade level students can try out for cross country (fall), wrestling (winter), and track (spring).
 Seventh & eighth grade students may try out for boys and girls basketball teams.
 Seventh and eighth grade girls can participate in volleyball.
 Girls interested in cheerleading can try out at the end of their sixth or seventh grade year and/or the beginning of their 7th/8th grade year for participation during basketball seasons.